 But early detection of a social media crisis can buy you some time to confer with stakeholders and formulate appropriate responses or a proactive statement.

-2. Customer complaints are escalating
+2. Customer complaints escalate

-Complaints might also be pouring in through other channels such as your customer support chat or email so it’s important to communicate internally.
-But here’s the exciting thing: You can turn a bad situation into a brand win if you act fast enough!
+Here’s the exciting thing: You can turn a bad situation into a brand win if you act fast enough!
 Check out the example below.

 Remember when:

-In April 2024, Jennifer Jensen had purchased a North Face waterproof rain jacket.
-But, when the rain began in the middle of her hike, she discovered that her jacket wasn’t waterproof at all.
+In April 2024, Jennifer Jensen purchased a North Face waterproof rain jacket.
+But when the rain began in the middle of her hike, she discovered that her jacket wasn’t waterproof at all.
 She made a TikTok and stated that her intent wasn’t to seek a refund.
 Instead, she had a unique request for the brand.
 “Redesign this raincoat to make it waterproof and express deliver it up to the top of Hooker Valley Lake in New Zealand where I will be waiting.”

-But the brand responded with an epic marketing video where they retrieved a red waterproof jacket from local store in New Zealand.
-The video then showcased the employee boarding a helicopter to meet Jensen and deliver her new jacket.
+But the brand responded with an epic marketing video where they retrieved a red waterproof jacket from a local store in New Zealand.
+The video showcased the employee boarding a helicopter to meet Jensen and deliver her new jacket.

 This post garnered over 4 million views and thousands of comments, including a delighted response from Jensen: “You guys definitely came through for me.
 We’ll give the new jacket a shot on my next rainy day hike.”